ON THIS PAGE

 - LCTs refer to long chain triglycerides – oils with predominant long chain fatty acids.

-The unique therapeutic properties of medium chain fatty acids are not new to science.
+The unique therapeutic properties of medium chain triglycerides are not new to science.

 Medium chain triglycerides (MCTs) have been used for therapeutic purposes since the mid-20th century as an alternative for people who couldn’t absorb other common fats, and for people with medical conditions, such as pancreatic insufficiency or severe hyperchylomicronemia.
 (1)